vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 **M:** They just branched for GTK+ 4.x, so that's not going to happen overnight.

-_P: It won't harm to suddenly have GIMP 4 instead of 3._
+_P: It won't hurt to suddenly have GIMP 4 instead of 3._

 **M:** No it wouldn't.
 If they are done in a few weeks, we'd go for GIMP 4 right away.
 So why not.
 That would be cool. *(laughs)* Or GIMP 5!